Teenagers and adults converge in short and sweet romantic drama.

 As an independent film, 1 Night really knows its purpose.
 You don’t need a big concept or anything flashy.
 Just a simple story, simple setting and with effective characters, just tell it well.
 This is a well written film that reflects real, basic human emotions and experiences, and then provides a platform for both entertainment and introspection.
 It’s not overly funny, nor overly dramatic, nor making any original statements – it’s just four characters grabbing a hold of themselves to be able to get with the one they love – for now, at this point in life.

 A continuing theme, about the differences and similarities between teenage you and adult you, run throughout the film.
-And everytime it switched between adults Drew and Liz and teenagers Bea and Andy, I couldn’t help but recognize me in all four characters – they really are that universal, whether they want to be or not.
+And every time it switched between adults Drew and Liz and teenagers Bea and Andy, I couldn’t help but recognize myself in all four characters – they really are that universal, whether they want to be or not.

-The film is very independent in its presentation (but with a simple, it needs to be this simple), the score was used a bit too much, but it was only noticeable because of how easily the actors and screenplay could carry the film.
+The film is very independent in its presentation (it is just a simple story after all), the score was used a bit too much, but it was only noticeable because of how easily the actors and screenplay could carry the film.
 There’s not much in addition to the basic romantic drama of the four main characters – so entertainment value could be weak, especially if you’re not invested in their story.
 However, these characters are so well written, and so relatable, that the film is pretty engaging.
 It’s short and sweet.
+There's a lot here for teenagers and adults alike to fall in love with.